cdktf/cdktf-provider-cloudflare/docs/certificatePack.csharp.md

 - *Type:* string[]

-List of hostnames to provision the certificate pack for.
+Comma separated list of valid host names for the certificate packs.

-The zone name must be included as a host.
-Note: If using Let's Encrypt, you cannot use individual subdomains and only a wildcard for subdomain is available. **Modifying this attribute will force creation of a new resource.**
+Must contain the zone apex, may not contain more than 50 hosts, and may not be empty.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/certificate_pack#hosts CertificatePack#hosts}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/certificate_pack#hosts CertificatePack#hosts}

 ---